A Shining Example

 One of my favorite letters in the New Testament is Paul’s letter to the Philippians.
 This short little letter helps believers understand how to live out the Gospel every day and how to love and encourage each other in the faith.

-Here is the link to Philippians chapter 1.
-I hope you will click on that link and do your own study of this short, but meaningful passage.
-I believe you will find great encouragement in this passage that comes from the heart of God.
+When you have time read Philippians chapter 1.
+Do your own study of this short, but meaningful passage.
+I believe you will find great encouragement in this passage that flows from the heart of God.

 In the community of faith, there are believers that live like there are just not enough opportunities in the day to tell others about Jesus.
 They seem to be able to tune out all of the chaotic noise of ugliness and selfishness.